Flowers from Kenya

 Due to the climate in Kenya, the number of flowers being produced is increasing, especially roses.
 Although Kenya has an excellent climate, the majority of flowers are grown in greenhouses to protect them from heavy rain, wind or hail storms that can reach the highlands, especially in the wet months from April to July.
 Once they are ready, the freshly cut roses are placed in buckets of water and chemicals.
 This ensures the roses are protected against germs and diseases and also stops them dropping after harvest.

-Flower Experts is a web site written for you by flower experts, giving you tips and advice on everything flower related, from buying flowers for the right person to facts and trends.
+Written for you by flower experts, giving you tips and advice on everything flower related.
+Read interesting flower facts and news.